-Who do we share pupil information with?
+Who do we share student information with?

-We routinely share pupil information with:
+We routinely share student information with:

-- education settings that pupils attend after leaving us; - our local authority Hertfordshire County Council;

-- a pupil's home local authority (if different);

-- commissioned providers of local authority services [e.g. Herts for Learning Ltd]

-- the Department for Education (DfE);

-- school governors / trustees;

-- exam boards;
+- education settings that students attend after leaving us; - our local authority Hertfordshire County Council; - a student's home local authority (if different); - commissioned providers of local authority services [e.g. HFL Education] - the Department for Education (DfE); - school governors / trustees; - exam boards;

-From time to time, we may also share pupil information with other third parties including the following:
+From time to time, we may also share student information with other third parties including, but not limited to the following:

-- the Police and law enforcement agencies; - > NHS health professionals including the school nurse, educational psychologists, - Education Welfare Officers; - Courts, if ordered to do so; - the National College for Teaching and Learning; - > the Joint Council for Qualifications; - Prevent teams in accordance with the Prevent Duty on schools; - > other schools, for example, if we are negotiating a managed move and we have your consent to share information in these circumstances; - our HR providers, for example, if we are seeking HR advice and a pupil is involved in an issue; - ➤ UCAS - our legal advisors; - our insurance providers / the Risk Protection Arrangement;
+- the Police and law enforcement agencies; - > NHS health professionals including the school nurse, educational psychologists, - Education Welfare Officers; - Courts, if ordered to do so; - the National College for Teaching and Learning; - the Joint Council for Qualifications; - Prevent teams in accordance with the Prevent Duty on schools; - > other schools, for example, if we are negotiating a managed move and we have your consent to share information in these circumstances; - our HR providers, for example, if we are seeking HR advice and a student is involved in an issue; - ➤ UCAS - our legal advisors; - our insurance providers / the Risk Protection Arrangement;